Editorial Policy

 - Established audience and track record — we prioritize researchers and clinicians who’ve been sharing evidence-based information consistently, not overnight influencers

-Current primary sources include researchers and clinicians such as Andrew Huberman, Peter Attia, David Sinclair, Rhonda Patrick, Bryan Johnson, Brad Stanfield, and Gabrielle Lyon — along with published studies from peer-reviewed journals.
+Current primary sources include researchers and clinicians such as Andrew Huberman, Peter Attia, David Sinclair, Rhonda Patrick, Bryan Johnson, Brad Stanfield, and Gabrielle Lyon, along with published studies from peer-reviewed journals.

 We don’t limit ourselves to these voices.
 When a new researcher publishes compelling work or a clinician builds a credible public track record, we’ll cover them too.
+But they have to earn it with evidence, not follower counts.

 How We Verify Claims